giis-uniovi/tdrules/README.md

 - `tdrules-store-rdb`: Core compoment for the relational database store.
 - `tdrules-store-shared`: Shared components for all data stores.
 - `setup`: A folder with the configuration of test database containers to use from your development environment.
+- `net`: Folder with the source of the .NET implementation.

 ```mermaid
 flowchart TD